ytnobody/Nephia-Plugin-Data-Validator/README.md

 # NAME

-Nephia::Plugin::Data::Validator - A Nephia plugin that provides data-validation feature
+PrimalNephia::Plugin::Data::Validator - A PrimalNephia plugin that provides data-validation feature

 # SYNOPSIS

 You may use validator with validate function.

-    use Nephia;
+    use PrimalNephia;
     nephia_plugins('Data::Validator)';